Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/4-linux-for-zynq.md

    petalinux-config --get-hw-description=<path containing system_wrapper.xsa>
    ```

     This command opens the PetaLinux Configuration window.
 You can review these settings.
 If required, make changes in the configuration.
 For this example, the default settings from the BSP are sufficient to generate the required boot images.
+Select **Exit** and press **Enter** to exit the configuration window.

-    If you would prefer to skip the configuration window and keep the default settings, run the following command:
+    If you would prefer to skip the configuration window and keep the default settings, run the following command instead:

     ```
     petalinux-config --get-hw-description=<path containing system_wrapper.xsa> --silentconfig